 If you have any questions about this or need help to find out if your company needs to comply with any of these Turkish legal requirements, please leave a comment in the comments section below or click the following button to request a web-meeting.
 I am happy to help you.

 Technical and process-related challenges for your SAP compliance project in Turkey

 All these different legal requirements and their individual complexity bring new challenges for you to achieve compliance.
-Since for every of these e-regulations, documents need to be issues and submitted electronically, your SAP system needs to be adapted to become able to provide all required data electronically, to structure this data in the required data format and to transmit the data to the Turkish Revenue Administration.
+Since for every of these e-regulations, documents need to be issued and submitted electronically, your SAP system needs to be adapted to become able to provide all required data electronically, to structure this data in the required data format and to transmit the data to the Turkish Revenue Administration.
 A particular technical challenge in such a compliance project is to ensure the creation of the electronic documents in the required XML data format, meeting your and your business partner’s requirements.
 Although SAP provides a standard mapping that is 100% compliant with the Turkish requirements, in most of our customer projects we have also added customer-specific information to the XML file.